salivan88/diploma/README.md

 ## Full thesis

-The full text of the bachelor's work can be found in the file [`Diploma-Report-halchyshak.pdf`] (Docs/Diploma-Report-halchyshak.pdf).
+The full text of the bachelor's work can be found in the file [`full-text-of-bachelors-work.pdf`](full-text-of-bachelors-work.pdf)(in ukrainian).

 # Author
 + Yaroslav Halchyshak